omatomato/Fraud-Investigation/README.md

     Formal recognition from affected organizations

     Ongoing monitoring established for related campaigns

-🔒 Ethics & Security

-    No PII stored in this repository

-    No complete malicious domains included

-    No executable malicious code present

-    All content follows Responsible Disclosure guidelines

-    Research conducted anonymously via Tor network

-📧 Verification & Contact

-Given the significant impact of this case in the crypto ecosystem, legitimate organizations, technical recruiters, or security teams may request:

-    Additional technical information

-    Identity verification and research authenticity

-    Details about the applied methodology

-Contact for legitimate verification: blusterc@proton.me

 This documentation serves educational and awareness purposes only.
 Any legal action should be conducted by competent authorities.